 This subject goes well with: Everything!

-Introduction to your subject

 We are a very successful department, have high expectations of our students and are skills based with an eye on the future of contemporary art and design.
 We encourage diversity and creativity and you will develop a critical understanding of the visual arts.
 You will learn to contextualise your personal approach and be able to say something as a young artist.

-Course content

 Component 01: Personal investigation - 120 marks (60%)

 There are two distinct elements:

-- + A practical portfolio with supporting contextual research in response to a set theme.
-The portfolio may be presented in a format appropriate to the specialism and area of study chosen. - A related study using words and illustrations demonstrating the context in which their portfolio exists, exploring the relevant genre, subject matter, movement or historical framework of the selected theme.
-Examinations Component 02: Externally set task - 80 marks (40%) Students can choose a starting point from any of the seven given themes for which they will generate an appropriate personal response for assessment.
+- A practical portfolio with supporting contextual research in response to a set theme.
+The portfolio may be presented in a format appropriate to the specialism and area of study chosen. - A related study using words and illustrations demonstrating the context in which your portfolio exists, exploring the relevant genre, subject matter, movement or historical framework of the selected theme.

+Component 02: Externally set task - 80 marks (40%)

+Students can choose a starting point from any of the seven given themes for which they will generate an appropriate personal response for assessment.
 They will carry out preparatory work to research, plan and develop their ideas, before engaging in 15 hours of supervised time to complete their work.

-'I feel challenged and motivated to explore aspects of life I wouldn't otherwise consider!'
+'I feel challenged

+and motivated to explore aspects of life I wouldn't otherwise consider!'

 Biology

 Are you interested in: Animals, plants and humans, the environment, conservation, biotechnology and complex living systems?
 These are just some of the reasons why A Level Biology should be your subject pick.
 A Level Biology is one of those subjects that blends theoretical and practical understanding with analytical skills.

-Head of subject: MrD Swanwick
+Head of subject: Mr D Swanwick

-Exam board: OCR

-Exam code/s: OCR Biology A - H420
+Exam code/s: Biology A - H420

 Entry requirements for A Level: Grade 6 in GCSE Biology or a Grade 66 in GCSE Combined Science.